Jucesr/expensify-app/README.md

 * Developed with the purpose of showing my programming skills.
 * I actually use this every day.

+## How to update page
+1. Generate new build using `yarn build`
+2. Commit and push changes to `develop` branch

 ## Pending features

 * Button to bulk update expenses, modal form with selector for category, subcategory, payment and credit card id